jspecify/jspecify/docs/docs/spec.md

 nullness operator.

 Otherwise, the output is an intersection type.
-For every element `Tᵢ` of the input type, the output type has an element that is the result of applying the desired nullness operator to `Tᵢ`.
+For every element `Tᵢ` of the input type, the output type has an element that is the output of applying the desired nullness operator to `Tᵢ`.

 > In this case, the desired nullness operator is always equal to the nullness